avb7/CSE-130/README.md

 # The TinySharp Language
 This is my attempt at building a "very tiny" programming language, using Haskell.
+Work developed at UCSD for a CSE class.

 #### Features of Nano:
 - Arithmetic